-Take advantage of Spring before the weather gets too hot, and summer kicks into high gear.
+Take advantage of Spring's mild temperatures and abundance of sunshine before summer kicks into high gear.
 Adventure junkies, naturalists and leisure travelers alike will find activities to keep them busy.
 Here are just a few great opportunities available this Spring for all Estes Park visitors:

-BOATING: Lake Estes welcomes boats of all kinds, including canoes, kayaks, motorized fishing boats, pontoon boats and paddle boats. didn't bring one?
+Boating: Lake Estes welcomes boats of all kinds, including canoes, kayaks, motorized fishing boats, pontoon boats and paddle boats. didn't bring one?
 That's ok, the Lake Estes Marina rents them.
-Rocky Mountain National Park allows only non-morotized boats, such as canoes or kayaks.
+Rocky Mountain National Park allows only non-motorized boats, such as canoes or kayaks.
 No boats of any kind are allowed in Bear Lake.

 Looking for more ideas on what to do on your trip to Estes?
 Check out our Things-To-Do page for suggestions for the whole family.